StackVista/stackstate-docs/setup/otel/languages/node.js.md

 npm install --save @opentelemetry/api npm install --save @opentelemetry/auto-instrumentations-node
 ```
-2. Update the command that starts your application to load the Java agent, either by updating the docker image entry-point or command or by updating the `command` in the Kubernetes manifest for your application.
+2. Update the command that starts your application to load the Java agent, either by updating the docker image entry point or command or by updating the `command` in the Kubernetes manifest for your application.
 Add `--require @opentelemetry/auto-instrumentations-node/register`:
 ```bash
 node --require @opentelemetry/auto-instrumentations-node/register app.js
 ```